 Public hospitals were run by local authority public health departments and funded through local rates.
-They were largely relabelled workhouses and welfare institutions providing degrees of care rather than what are recognisable medical services, although many were modernised following the 1929 Local Government Act and began to employ clinicians.4 There was not much love lost between the two sectors.
-Competition minimised planning and the integration of services despite successive attempts to encourage regional planning on a cooperative basis before 1939 by the Ministry of Health.5 Accordingly health services remained incredibly localised, parochial, varied, and uneven.
+They were largely relabelled workhouses and welfare institutions providing degrees of care rather than what are recognisable medical services, although many were modernised following the 1929 Local Government Act and began to employ clinicians.5 There was not much love lost between the two sectors.
+Competition minimised planning and the integration of services despite successive attempts to encourage regional planning on a cooperative basis before 1939 by the Ministry of Health.6 Accordingly health services remained incredibly localised, parochial, varied, and uneven.

 Bevan’s decision to nationalise hospital services was an attempt to transcend these historical tensions which had hindered earlier efforts at reform.
-The organising principle of combining hospital services within a tripartite NHS was that of hierarchical regionalism: territorial units centred on medical schools as centres of excellence which could educate clinicians, rationally plan and organise services at different scales, and disseminate modern medical advances.6 The 1944 Goodenough report on medical education imagined 1000 bed teaching units as the beating heart of this new system, although the relationship of these units to the meeting the health needs of the population ws subservient to the priorities of medical education.7 Teaching requirements remained distinct from the provision of clinical health services.
+The organising principle of combining hospital services within a tripartite NHS was that of hierarchical regionalism: territorial units centred on medical schools as centres of excellence which could educate clinicians, rationally plan and organise services at different scales, and disseminate modern medical advances.7 The 1944 Goodenough report on medical education imagined 1000 bed teaching units as the beating heart of this new system, although the relationship of these units to the meeting the health needs of the population ws subservient to the priorities of medical education.8 Teaching requirements and their administration remained distinct from the provision of clinical health services.

-Despite this neat teleology, hierarchical regionalism represented at best a compromise between conflicting vested interests simply to secure agreement for the creation of the NHS.8 In practice regional administration – as the building block of unifying hospital services – was bifurcated between Regional Hospital Boards (RHBs) and Boards of Governors (BoGs).
+Despite this neat teleology, hierarchical regionalism represented at best a compromise between conflicting vested interests simply to secure agreement for the creation of the NHS.9 In practice regional administration – as the building block of unifying hospital services – was bifurcated between Regional Hospital Boards (RHBs) and Boards of Governors (BoGs).
 RHBs oversaw the activities of Hospital Management Committees (HMCs): organisational entities responsible for clusters of newly nationalised hospitals within areas which provided, for the first time, a full suite of hospital services to the local population free at the point of use.
 BoGs were separate from RHBs and were responsible only for running teaching hospitals in the interests of medical education, not serving the local population.